josesolaro/MutantDNAAnalizer/README.md

 this will create an image and the launch in a container.
 This Image include all what you need to use the application

-## Deployment

-For development you can just modify the code and create the image again or, download Python, PIP, install with pip all the requirement list in requirement.txt and do:

-* python main.py

-in the app folder

 ## Built With

 * [Python](https://www.python.org/)